brimmann/sketchycodeglyn/lib/README.md

 </style>
 ```
 ## Contributing
 We welcome contributions to the Vue Sketchy Components Library!
 If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request on our GitHub repository or you can also contact me through my email.
-I would love to hear from me.
+I would love to hear from you.

 ## Licence
 This project is licensed under the MIT License.
 See the LICENSE file for more details.